-Seeing as there is almost always going to be a motor no matter what kind of turntable you are using nor what kind of mechanism fuels the inner workings of said turntable, issues with the motor and the record player not spinning that can affect almost any kind of turntable or turntable mechanism you are likely to come across, regardless of whether it is powered with a belt drive or a direct drive.
+Seeing as there is almost always going to be a motor no matter what kind of turntable you are using nor what kind of mechanism fuels the inner workings of the said turntable, issues with the motor and the record player not spinning that can affect almost any kind of turntable or turntable mechanism you are likely to come across, regardless of whether it is powered with a belt drive or a direct drive.

 This inner motor can very easily become blocked for all manner of reasons, stopping in its tracks until someone sees fit to open it up and show it some love.
-The motor shaft within, that connects the motor to the platter, can become encumbered with various substances that form to produce an insurmountable gunk, composed of dust, oil, skin, and various other unimaginable pieces of micro nuisance.
+The motor shaft within, which connects the motor to the platter, can become encumbered with various substances that form to produce insurmountable gunk, composed of dust, oil, skin, and various other unimaginable pieces of micro nuisance.

 Since the motor is also the primary conduit for the electrical power going into the turntable, many issues relating to faults in electrical power can also stem from this very part of the mechanism.
-Thus, if the turntable in question in burdened with a damaged fuse, then this is likely going to manifest in the motor itself, which won’t be moving as a result of the faulty fuse.
+Thus, if the turntable in question is burdened with a damaged fuse, then this is likely going to manifest in the motor itself, which won’t be moving as a result of the faulty fuse.